k-man-null/PluralSightClone/README.md

 # PluralSightClone
 A challenge by GADS2021 to clone pluralsight login page
 # Challenge
-Clone the pluralsight login page
+1.The task was to clone the pluralsight login page.
-Make the help element accessible in order by tabs
+2.The clone needed to be as responsive as the original webiste.
+3.The help icon at the bottom needed to be acessible by tabs.